redis/docs/content/operate/rs/databases/active-active/create.md

 You cannot enable or turn off database clustering after the Active-Active database is created.
     {{</note>}}

 - [**OSS Cluster API**]({{< relref "/operate/rs/databases/configure/oss-cluster-api.md" >}}) - The OSS Cluster API configuration allows access to multiple endpoints for increased throughput.
-OSS Cluster API is a multi-cluster configuration that applies to all clusters hosting the Active-Active database.
+The OSS Cluster API setting applies to all instances of the Active-Active database across participating clusters.

     This configuration requires clients to connect to the primary node to retrieve the cluster topology before they can connect directly to proxies on each node.